 - Backlit keyboard

 Like many other laptops on this list, Acer made this laptop for gamers.
-This means this laptop has the power to accommodate your audio production needs.
+Which means this laptop has the power to accommodate your audio production needs.

 This laptop has the new 8th generation 6-core Intel Core i7 processor, 16 GB of RAM, and 256 GB of hard disk space.